psu13/mutable-hakyll/posts/measurement.md

    Mecanics](https://www.amazon.com/Modern-Quantum-Mechanics-J-Sakurai/dp/1108473229)
    starts with a good discussion of the spin experiments I used as an example.

+1. An older book, [Quantum mechanics and the particles of nature](https://archive.org/details/quantummechanics00sudb), by Sudbery, goes at this from a point of view that I like.
+Hard to find though.

 1. Hughes' [The Structure and Interpretation of Quantum Mechanics](https://www.hup.harvard.edu/catalog.php?isbn=9780674843929) also starts with spin but is a more philosophical look at the material.

 1. The [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) has a lot of material on [quantum mechanics](https://plato.stanford.edu/entries/qm/) and [its